Last Updated on July 13, 2023

 This announcement aligns with actions already taken by U.S. consulates and embassies.
 The State Department suspended all nonimmigrant and immigrant visa processing on March 20, 2020 in response to COVID-19.
 As such, we are maintaining the status quo.

 Who does this impact?

-Envoy is pleased to provide you this information, which was prepared in collaboration with Ian Love and Amanda Bolhuis, who are Partners at Global Immigration Associates, P.C. (www.giafirm.com), one of the two U.S. law firms Envoy exclusively works with on the Envoy Platform (the “U.S. Law Firms”).
+Envoy is pleased to provide you this information, which was prepared in collaboration with Sara Herbek, who is the Managing Attorney at Global Immigration Associates, P.C. (www.giafirm.com), Envoy’s affiliated law firm.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an Envoy-affiliated attorney or another qualified professional.